March 2014—The FINAL cohort of IGERT fellows to be chosen soon!

 Students finishing their first year toward a PhD from any department in the College, who are US citizens or permanent residents, and are or will be conducting research in the areas covered by the IGERT grant, are eligible to become IGERT fellows.
-In rare cases, students who are beyond their first year in a PhD program will be considered.
+Students who are beyond their first year in a PhD program will be considered.
 The research of the students supported by the IGERT grant must be related to solar energy, either directly (such as any aspect of photovoltaics or hydrogen generation) or less directly (such as fuel cells or impact of solar energy on the grid).
 Both the students and their advisors need to commit to complete the IGERT program, including its special features that are listed below.

 Applications can be made directly by the students.
 Nominations can be made by the faculty advisors.